formsend/nano/README.md

 ## Rate Limiting

-Our entire API is rate limited to prevent abuse.
+The entire API is rate limited to prevent abuse.
 If you need lots of simultaneous API calls, please let us know in advanced by emailing hello[at]forward.miami, subject line 'Api Use'.

 ## 👤 Author